Raghunandhan8818/portfolio/content/projects/solid-waste-management.md

 **Key Features and Achievements:**

-- **Waste Monitoring System:** Developed and implemented a sophisticated waste monitoring system that tracks waste generation, collection, and disposal within the campus.
+- **Waste Monitoring System:** Developed and implemented a sophisticated waste monitoring system that tracks waste generation, collection, and disposal within my college campus.

 - **Mobile Integration with Geofencing:** Integrated the system with a dedicated mobile application used by garbage collectors.
 Leveraged geofencing technology to precisely locate dustbins, monitor waste collection, and verify completion through photographs.